 Theory: Similar to sharing resources in the previous type, sharing feedback follows the same principle.
-By sharing feedback you are engaging the prospect in a mutual give and take where you are contributing some helpful insight or information that aligns you to their interests as a valuable ally and resource.
-Sharing feedback of value to your prospect can make them indebted to you whether literally or figuratively.
+By sharing feedback, you engage the prospect in a mutual give and take where you contribute some helpful insight or information that aligns you to their interests as a valuable ally and resource.
+Sharing feedback of value to your prospect can make them indebted to you, whether literally or figuratively.

 Subject Line: Loved your article about radical honesty - here are my results after a week

 I’ve been following your blog for the past 3 years, so many great insights!

 Your recent post about radical honesty really resonated with me.
 I followed it step by step, and I found it dramatically reduced my day-to-day stress levels.

 You can read my post about it here: [LINK]

 If you’re so inclined, I’d love for you to share it with your audience.